ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 </clickhouse>
 ```

-You can [configure](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict.md) any number of dictionaries in the same file.
+You can [configure](../../sql-reference/dictionaries/index.md) any number of dictionaries in the same file.

 :::note
-You can convert values for a small dictionary by describing it in a `SELECT` query (see the [transform](../../../sql-reference/functions/other-functions.md) function).
+You can convert values for a small dictionary by describing it in a `SELECT` query (see the [transform](../../sql-reference/functions/other-functions.md) function).
 This functionality is not related to dictionaries.
 :::

-# Configuring a Dictionary
+# Configuring a Dictionary {#configuring-a-dictionary}

 <CloudDetails />